brantondemoss/brantondemoss.github.io/writing/garden/index.md

 I’m not sure whether instrumental convergence is exactly correct in its naive form, but the point that we need to be very careful when specifying goals exactly is well taken.
 Humanity has largely decoupled itself from much of the feedback mechanisms and pressures of the “natural world” and can exert incredible control over the environment.
 With this freedom, we’re free to impose our own goals and dynamics onto things, often to the detriment of the overall system, but to our local gain.
 For example, we can plant huge crops of corn very economically with modern farming methods, but these methods can ruin the soil and upset the balance of the ecology in unintended ways that may ultimately harm us long-term.
 Overoptimizing simple goals (e.g. corn production) can have unintended consequences - so as our ability to apply optimization pressure increases, we need to be proportionally more careful to set robust goals.
-Others have explored this idea in political system design in terms of “legibility” [^2].
-That is, we have a tendency to implement goals we can understand, even if they are far too simplistic and result in tragic unintended consequences.
+Others have explored this idea in political system design in terms of “legibility”.[^2] That is, we have a tendency to implement goals we can understand, even if they are far too simplistic and result in tragic unintended consequences.

 One way to think about this idea is through the lens of institution design: when setting up a new organization or group of people, how do the power dynamics and incentives correspond to the “goals” that system ends up pursuing?
 It can sometimes make sense to talk about very abstract entities like corporations or countries in agentic terms - somehow the deep duality between dynamics and goals expresses itself at these very high levels of abstraction.